CityOfPhiladelphia/phila.gov-docker-dev/README.md

   - ``docker update --restart=always [Database Image CONTAINER ID]``
   - ``docker update --restart=always [Philagov Image CONTAINER ID]``

+## Troubleshooting
+- If you get a node-sass failure, try reinstalling node-sass in the Docker container globally.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details